White Zimbabweans: Fiction

-Alexandra Fuller wrote of her childhood in the 1970s on a farm in Don't Let's Go to the Dogs Tonight, which won the Winifred Holtby Memorial Prize in 2002.
-It was also a New York Times Notable Book for 2002, and a finalist for The Guardians First Book Award.
-Scribbling the Cat (2004) recounted a return journey as an adult, travelling with a troubled ex-soldier, attempting to lay childhood ghosts to rest.
-It won the Lettre Ulysses Award for the Art of Reportage in 2006.
-Lauren Liebenberg also centred her debut novel, The Voluptuous Delights of Peanut Butter and Jam, on a Rhodesian farm in 1978.
+Lauren Liebenberg centred her debut novel, The Voluptuous Delights of Peanut Butter and Jam, on a Rhodesian farm in 1978.
 It was nominated for the Orange Prize for Fiction in 2008.
 Liebenberg drew upon some of her own experiences as a child growing up in war-torn Rhodesia.
 Alexander McCall Smith, who was born and brought up in Southern Rhodesia, has also enjoyed notable success.
 In particular, he is known as the creator of the Africa-inspired series The No. 1 Ladies' Detective Agency, set in neighbouring Botswana.